Opinion | Follow along with Post columnists as they watch the final presidential debate

 Election 2020: What to know

-Follow live updates on the election here.
+The last debate is tonight; follow live updates on the Biden-Trump debate and the election here.

 In the latest Washington Post-ABC News poll, Democratic nominee Joe Biden leads President Trump, with 54 percent of likely voters favoring him vs. 42 percent for Trump.